tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 forwarding treatment or NRP-PHB.
 One or more fields within the packet are used as an NRP Selector to do this.
 There are several possible approaches as follows.

+The NRP Selector can be defined for and carried in different forwarding data planes.
+For example:

+*  In MPLS networks, the NRP Selector may be encoded within the MPLS label stack or post stack.

+*  In IPv6 networks, the NRP Selector may be carried within fields of the IPv6 header (e.g., source or destination address), or within an IPv6 extension header.

+*  In SRv6 networks, the NRP Selector may be encoded as a SRv6 SID or carried within the Segment Routing Header (SRH) (e.g., as a TLV).

+The specific encoding depends on the data plane technology deployed in the NRP domain and is outside the scope of this document.

 Overloaded forwarding identifier as NRP Selector: